GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Changes
 *****************************************************************************/
+Rev 30: Export Results option added.
+The format of the values is dependent on
+	the current view.

 Rev 29: Fixed loading searches.
 It seemed to work before, but it wasn't right.

 Rev 28: NTPB comms changes